EricaLewandowski/ECE281_Lab1/README.md

 #Documentation & Comments

 I received a lot of help in EI fro Dr Neebel because I was sick.
 I also had trouble uploading the .ucf file for the 3 bit section.
-If it isn't in the repository, my efforts probably failed.
+Josh Hayden helped me upload the file to GitHub.